manmeetsingh7781/GameDevProject/readme.md

 # Changes in
     - GLTimer - changed variable names to what make more sense of it
     - GLEnms - changed position of float to a vector3

+`Updated by Manmeet Singh - April 16, 2024`